trr266/esef-website/README.md

 ## Project Modules

 1. A dashboard which tracks ESEF availability by country and filing quality by country and company
+2. A dataset which identifies all firms ('issuer') subject to ESEF regulation
-2. An ESEF parser which reads, validates, and normalizes ESEF financial reports
+3. An ESEF parser which reads, validates, and normalizes ESEF financial reports
-3. A repository of raw filings in the ESEF format
+4. A repository of raw filings in the ESEF format
-4. Standardized ['data products'][data_product] extracted from ESEF filings
+5. Standardized ['data products'][data_product] extracted from ESEF filings

 ## Project Goals